-- 1. Support the mission and objectives of the Council; - 2.
-Be well informed on the Council's articles of incorporation, bylaws, eligibility requirements, accreditation standards, policies and procedures; - 3.
-Ensure that the Council's activities remain in accord with its governing documents and the Handbook of Accreditation; - 4.
-Be mindful of the constituencies the Council serves, including: the public, naturopathic medicine programs and their students, the naturopathic medical profession, and regulatory bodies; and - 5.
-Prepare for and attend all meetings of the Council except when a situation arises that makes attendance impractical or impossible (e.g., serious illness, family emergency).
+- 1. Support the mission, goals, and values of the Council; - 2.
+Be well informed on the Council's articles of incorporation, bylaws, eligibility requirements, accreditation standards, policies, and procedures; - 3.
+Ensure that the Council's activities and decisions are consistent with its governing documents and the Handbook of Accreditation; - 4.
+Strive to be impartial and objective in decision-making, and to be mindful of the constituencies the Council serves, including: the public, naturopathic medicine programs and their students, the naturopathic medical profession, and regulatory bodies; and - 5.
+Prepare for and attend all meetings of the Council except when a situation arises that makes attendance impractical or impossible (e.g., serious illness, family emergency, major prior commitment).